 Compound interest is the secret to how life insurance works.
 You pay the insurance company a monthly premium, which they then invest over a period of time.
 In general, the longer the period of time involved and the more the amount of money that can be accumulated, the cheaper the insurance policy will be for you.
 The idea is that when you as the insured person dies, the insurance company pays back to your beneficiaries a portion of the money they have accumulated from you while keeping back some of it for themselves.

 The cost of your life insurance policy depends on several things.
 In general, the easier it is for the insurance company to perform this service for you, the cheaper it will be for you.
 The interest rate and the time involved are the two main things that determine how fast and by how much your money grows.
 The longer you have to pay into your life insurance policy, the better it will be.
 Starting early allows compound interest to do its magic much more effectively.

 Compound interest takes time to become really effective.
 It is in the final years of your policy’s maturing that the greatest effects are seen.
-This is when the large amount of annual interest is added to the principle sum (which after 20 or 30 years of regular payments has become a significant amount) to generate even more interest, and the snowball effect comes into play in a very noticeable and impressive way.
+This is when a large amount of annual interest is added to the principal sum (which after 20 or 30 years of regular payments has become a significant amount) to generate even more interest, and the snowball effect comes into play in a very noticeable and impressive way.
 Albert Einstein understood all the mysterious factors at play when he said, “Compound interest is the eighth wonder of the world.
-He who understands it, earns it … he who doesn’t … pays it.”
+He who understands it earns it … he who doesn’t … pays it.”